robinmattern/FRDocs_dev01-robin/Setup/purposes/pfr0101_Setup-Developer-Workstation.md

 ## Purpose for 1.1 Workstation
 ----

-The FormR tutorial uses the following tools to create and maintain your applications during development and in production.
+The formR tutorial uses the following tools to create and maintain your applications during development and in production.

 ----
 Why MySQL